 At the start of WWI, Burnham was promoted to Brigadier and given the command of the 164th Infantry Brigade, and at the same time took command of the 82nd Division during the period of organization.
 He is created with naming of the “All-American” Division.
 He commanded the unit in combat in France in several offensives, and later replaced, taking the assignment as Military Attache in Athens, Greece where he served until July of 1919.

-Included also is William’s MOLLUS Medal No. 3658, insignia from the 1900-WWI period, with some of the better items being a pair of general stars, made by N.S.
+This grouping includes William’s MOLLUS Medal No. 3658, insignia from the 1900-WWI period, with some of the better items being a pair of general stars, made by N.S.
 Meyer; his general officer gold campaign hat cord, a Puerto Rico and Philippine Campaign medal ribbons, and other insignia.

 Also, there is his major general’s field flag, measuring 18×28 inches (backed on linen. at one time intended to frame or mount).
 The flag would have flown in camp or headquarters in the field, It shows use and age soiling; probably used during the war, not some extra that sat in a trunk.
 A small French flag is pinned to the Flag.

 Finally there is a framed letter from the commanding general of the 82nd Division, MG W.B.
 Palmer; writing to Gen. Burnham’s son, thanking him for the framed picture of his father with the Mayor of Toul, France, and a division map used in WWI.
 The date of “May 1950” is written on the back of the frame.
 Gen. Palmer signed the 82nd Division letterhead.